• What is umbilical cord blood?

 • What data will be linked to my samples?

-The biobank will access, store, and continually link health-related records and metadata from various sources:
+In accordance with approval from DoH and other relevant authorities, the biobank will access, store and continually link health-related records and metadata from various sources:

 1. Electronic Medical Records (EMR) such as Malaffi